AbhiGit797/MyFirstProject/README.md

 # MyFirstProject
-This repository to learn how it works
+This repository to learn how it works.
+Let's Rock